EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/_index.md

 if you want to operate it by yourself.
 Once you have downloaded the appliance check the following files:

-- `/etc/cloud-info-provider/openstack.rc` with the configuration of the account used to log into your OpenStack and the location of the host certificate that will be used to authenticate to the AMS.
+- `/etc/cloud-info-provider/openstack.rc`: the configuration of the
+  account used to log into your OpenStack and the location of the host certificate that will be used to authenticate to the AMS.